-In my response to Hideo’s death I somehow ended up sharing my grief on social media (which is very not usually something I would do).
+In my response to my friend’s death I somehow ended up sharing my grief on social media (which is very not usually something I would do).
 I discuss this in the final section of this post, but first, the posts themselves, culled from my social media for that week:

 From my Instagram/Facebook: